Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 Before proceeding with the patch installation.
 Upgrade the CSM management network configuration.

-Detailed information on the fixes and configuration updates can be found from [CANU release notes](../../operations/network/management_network/canu_install_update.md)
+Detailed information on the fixes and configuration updates after CANU release 1.6.5 can be found from [CANU release notes](../../operations/network/management_network/canu_install_update.md)

  1. [Upgrade CSM network configuration](upgrade_network.md)